mrochk/funcskeleton/README.md

 # FuncSkeleton
-Generates the "skeleton" of a function for Machine Learning purposes.
+Generate the "skeleton" of a function for Machine Learning purposes.

-To install this package:
+To install this package, first clone this repository, then:
 ```
-git clone
 cd  funcskeleton
 pip install -r requirements.txt
 pip install .